staceycatherine/Final_Project/README.md

 #### https://www.ers.usda.gov/data-products/atlas-of-rural-and-small-town-america/documentation/#DATADEF
 ___________________________________________________________________________________________________________________________________________________________________________________
 ## Machine Learning Model
 #### What type of model and why?
-We plan to start with multiple linear regression and compare the results with Ridge and Lasso since we are looking for predictive trends not classifications.
+We plan to start with multiple linear regression and compare the results with ridge and lasso regression since we are looking for predictive trends not classifications.
 #### How are you training your model?
 #### What is your model's accuracy?
 #### How does this model work?